 Section 8: Conclusion

-USPS zones for shipping play a significant role in your shipping strategy.
-You can make more informed shipping decisions by understanding how they work and their impact on shipping rates.
+USPS zones play a significant role in your shipping strategy.
+Understanding how they work and their impact on shipping rates can help you make more informed decisions.
 USPS zones are not a one-size-fits-all solution, so planning your shipments carefully based on your specific needs is essential.

 Introduction